javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 The AND `"&&"` operator does the following:

-- Evalute operands from left to right.
+- Evaluate operands from left to right.
 - For each operand, convert it to a boolean.
 If the result is `false`, stop and return the original value of that operand.
 - If all other operands have been assessed (i.e. all were truthy), return the last operand.